Salesforce System Design Interview: What the Bar Tests at Each Level

 Governor Limits Are Real and They Will Ruin Your Day

-Because resources are shared, Salesforce enforces hard per-transaction limits: 100 SOQL queries per synchronous transaction, 150 DML statements, 10 seconds of CPU time, 6 MB heap.
+Because resources are shared, Salesforce enforces hard per-transaction limits documented in the Apex Developer Guide's Execution Governors and Limits: 100 SOQL queries per synchronous transaction, 150 DML statements, 10 seconds of CPU time, 6 MB heap.
 These aren't soft guidelines.
 Exceeding them throws an exception.
 Not a warning.
 An exception.

 In a system design interview, this matters any time your design touches the Salesforce data layer.
-A background job that fires 500 queries to recompute denormalized data will fail in production.
+A background job that fires 500 queries to recompute denormalized data fails in production.
 You'd batch it, use async Apex, or route around the platform layer with a dedicated data service.
-Candidates who design around Salesforce as if it were a normal PostgreSQL instance get a gentle "how would that work given governor limits?" and then struggle.
+Candidates who design around Salesforce like it's a normal Postgres instance get a gentle "how would that work given governor limits?" and then struggle.

 Platform Events Are Not Just Kafka with a Salesforce Logo

 Salesforce has a native pub/sub message bus called Platform Events.
-It exposes familiar semantics: publish an event, subscribe with a trigger or flow, get at-least-once delivery.
-The limits are asymmetric: publishing is more permissive than consuming inside the platform.
-For high-volume event scenarios, the standard answer involves an external Kafka layer that Platform Events feed into, or bypassing the platform bus entirely for latency-sensitive paths.
+It exposes familiar semantics: publish an event, subscribe with a trigger or flow, replay missed events by ID inside a 72-hour retention window.
+The allocations are asymmetric: publishers face an hourly publishing limit while subscribers eat into a daily event delivery allocation.
+For high-volume scenarios, the standard answer involves an external Kafka layer that Platform Events feed into, or bypassing the platform bus entirely for latency-sensitive paths.

-You don't need to know the API surface.
-You do need to understand these three patterns when the problem involves event-driven processing or real-time data.
+You don't need the API surface.
+You do need these three patterns when the problem involves event-driven processing or real-time data.

 What Topics Actually Come Up